-Bob has authored or coauthored 18 books, all of which have been national nonfiction bestsellers.
-Twelve of those have been #1 national bestsellers, including his most recent, Fear: Trump in the White House, which broke records with a million-dollar release.
-In listing the all-time 100 best nonfiction books, Time magazine has called Bob’s All the President’s Men, the explosive Watergate story which led to the resignation of President Richard Nixon, “perhaps the most influential piece of journalism in history.”
+Woodward has authored or co-authored 18 books, all of which have been national nonfiction bestsellers.
+Twelve of those have been #1 national bestsellers, including The Final Days, The Price of Politics, The Last of the President’s Men, and his most recent, Fear: Trump in the White House, which broke records with a million-dollar release.
+In listing the all-time 100 best nonfiction books, Time magazine has called Woodward’s All the President’s Men, the explosive Watergate story which led to the resignation of President Richard Nixon, “perhaps the most influential piece of journalism in history.”

-Bob discusses the impact of Watergate: what started as a small story—what the White House press secretary famously called “a third-rate burglary”—ballooned into an event that changed history.
-Bob and fellow Washington Post journalist Carl Bernstein spent years interviewing and reinterviewing everyone they could track down who was attached to the case.
-Bob discusses the role their reporting played in Nixon’s resignation.
+Woodward and fellow Washington Post reporter Carl Bernstein spent years interviewing and re-interviewing everyone they could track down who was attached to the case.
+Woodward has often discussed the role their reporting played in Nixon’s resignation.
 But keep in mind: journalists don’t aim to take down presidents; they pursue the facts.

-While Bob was investigating Watergate, Katharine Graham, the publisher and owner of the Washington Post, encouraged him to never give up on uncovering the truth because “that’s the business we are in.”
-As Bob explains, you have to keep going back.
+While Woodward was investigating Watergate, Katharine Graham, the publisher, and owner of the Post, encouraged him to never give up on uncovering the truth because “that’s the business we are in.”
+As Woodward explains, you have to keep going back.
 Even 40 years later, people like Alexander Butterfield—the former deputy assistant to President Nixon who disclosed the White House taping system—continue to divulge new information about Watergate when interviewed.

-The tactics Bob and Bernstein used to follow the story are helpful for any aspiring journalist in understanding just how far you have to go.
+The tactics Woodward and Bernstein used to follow the story are helpful for any aspiring journalist or young reporter in understanding just how far you have to go.
 They wrote about their experience reporting on Watergate in All the President’s Men, which later became a movie starring Dustin Hoffman and Robert Redford.
-If you haven’t already, take the time to read Bob and Bernstein’s book and watch the film.
+If you haven’t already, take the time to read Woodward and Bernstein’s book and watch the film.

 How Watergate’s Mark Felt Became Deep Throat

-Bob believes Felt became a source not just because Felt was offended by the criminal activity of Nixon and his cohorts, but also because of thwarted personal ambition.
+Woodward believes Felt became a source not just because Felt was offended by the criminal activity of Nixon and his cohorts, but also because of thwarted personal ambition.
 Even so, Felt never handed documents over for the Washington Post’s use, nor did he provide an outline for the story.
-Instead he provided clues to help Bob uncover the overall picture.
-Bob always made sure that Felt’s identity was completely protected, even as speculation about his identity circulated in Washington decade after decade.
-Over the years, Bob gained the trust of other sources because of the protection he gave Felt.
+Instead, he provided clues to help Woodward uncover the overall picture.
+Woodward always made sure that Felt’s identity was completely protected, even as speculation about his identity circulated in Washington decade after decade.
+Over the years, Woodward gained the trust of other sources because of the protection he gave Felt.

 How to Break a Story—Without Getting Attached

-Don’t forget to apply your own common sense.
+- Don’t forget to apply your own common sense.
 Sometimes the key to understanding a case is staring you right in the face.
-This became very clear to Bob when he was investigating whether the Committee to Re-Elect the President and the White House were connected to the Watergate burglary.
+This became very clear to Woodward when he was investigating whether the Committee to Re-Elect the President and the White House were connected to the Watergate burglary.
 It just didn’t make sense that low-level people in the Richard Nixon campaign would spend hundreds of thousands of dollars on their own.
-In this case, the common sense way to uncover the truth was to “follow the money.”
+In this case, the common-sense way to uncover the truth was to “follow the money.”